jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ```

 ### Multi-Head Causal Self Attention
 This layer is probably the most difficult part of the transformer to understand.
-So let's work our way up to "Multi-Head Causal Self Attention" by breaking each word down into it's own section:
+So let's work our way up to "Multi-Head Causal Self Attention" by breaking each word down into its own section:

 1) Attention
 2) Self